Particular/docs.particular.net/servicepulse/install-servicepulse-in-iis.md

+---
 title: Install ServicePulse in IIS
 summary: Describes how to manually install ServicePulse in IIS.
+tags:
-tags: [ ServicePulse ]
+- ServicePulse
 ---

-[ServicePulse](introduction-and-installing-servicepulse), by default, is installed as a Windows Service that will self-host the ServicePulse web application.
+[ServicePulse](introduction-and-installing-servicepulse.md), by default, is installed as a Windows Service that will self-host the ServicePulse web application.

 It is possible to manually install ServicePulse using IIS following these steps: